tensorflow/community/rfcs/20180920-unify-rnn-interface.md

 There are extra implementations for various RNN cells and wrappers in tf.contrib.rnn.
 Since tf.contrib is going away in TF 2.0.
-It is a good time to do the housekeeping and decide whether they should be moved to core, or leave them in contrib, or just delete.
+It is a good time to do the housekeeping and decide whether they should be moved to core, or move to newly introduce SIG-Addon repository.

 |Name|Usage|Comment|
 |:---|:----|:------|